dongfangzhao/datasys_iit/fusionFS/README.txt

 	IMPORTANT NOTE: In IOR, when it claims it "reads" a file, it indeed opens the file with	mode 02.
 		Mode 02 means read AND write.
 Therefore, write-write locks are expected even if you only conduct read-only experiments with IOR.

-Update history:
-	08/09/2012: update zht_operations with new serialized interfaces; passed testing scripts 08/03/2012: updated to latest ZHT package with Package interface (not tested) 07/31/2012: add C version Google Protocol Buffer (/src/gbuf) to update <k,v> pair to serialized string; syntactically tested, i.e. compiled and passed simple serialization; waiting for new ZHT interface
-	07/26/2012: add metadata benchmark; tested IOR on 10 nodes with two patterns: independent local IO and round-robin read-after-write
-	07/24/2012: for ZHT values, update PATH_MAX to ZHT_MAX_BUFF; found a ZHT bug for long value (>=1K); tested IOR on Fedora and HEC; create test script and pass on 1 node
-	07/22/2012: fixed a bug in ffsnet.c::_getaddr(); tested IOzone on two nodes 07/21/2012: update ZHT for new _lookup() signature and return code, restructure code and update Makefiles 07/20/2012: major changes, tested on two nodes Fedora and Fusion 07/17/2012: remote file removal supported and tested on two nodes 07/16/2012: all one-node test cases have passed over two nodes - Fedora and Fusion.
-	07/15/2012: started testing on single node (test_plan.txt added): directory passed; files on root directory passed 07/09/2012: clean up the warnings
-	07/05/2012: hsearch replaced by ZHT
-  	06/27/2012: read with UDT
-	06/01/2012: read/write with LFTP
-	05/22/2012: read/write with SCP

-TODO:
-	*[Important] Update <k,v> to serialized string
-	*[Important] Deploy FusionFS on 1K node
-	*[Important] Add lock/unlock to ZHT to synchronize concurrent accesses *[Important] Add data replicas
-	*[Nice to Have] Instead of moving primary copy, support push-back of updates *[Nice to have] Support more POSIX interfaces, e.g. rename(), link(), slink() etc

 Note:
     *If you make your desktop run ffsnetd service, please make sure no firewall is blocking this service from outside request.